jesussalatiel/QA-Automation-Samples/README_NOTES.md

 #####

-- **Test Plan:** A document describing the scope, approach, resource, and schedule
+- **Test Plan:** A document describing the scope, approach, resource, and schedule of intented testing activities
 - **Test Matrix:** A document showing the relationship between requirements and test cases
 - **Test Scenario:** Describe the functionality of a module.
 - **Test Case:** A set inputs, executions and preconditions and expected outcomes developed for a particular objective
 - **Testing Types:** Functional, End to end, performance, regression, exploratory
-- **SDLC:** Planning, Analysis, Design, Implementation, Execution and Completion
+- **SDLC:** Planning, Analysis, Design, Implementation, Execution and Completion **Types of Manual Testing:** Black Box Testing, White Box Testing, Unit Testing, System Testing, Integration Testing and Acceptance Testing.
+- **Black Box:** Also known as Behavioral Testing, is a software testing method in which the internal structure/design/implementation of the item being tested is not known to the tester.
+- **White Box:** Is defined a the testting of a software solution's internal structure, design and coding.
+In this type of testing the coding is visible to the tester.
+- **Grey Box:** Is a technique to the the software product or application with partial knowledge of the internal workings of an application.

 #####
 **Selenium:** Selenium is a free automated testing suite for web applications across diffentes browsers and platforms
 #####